 Development of skills to follow sanitation and hygiene provisions in state codes.
 Focuses on the challenges to food safety, developing a food safety system, Hazard Analysis Critical Control Point, working in a safe environment and maintaining sanitary facilities and equipment.
 Certification through the National Restaurant Associate is a requirement for completion and can be used to apply for state certification.

-Focuses on the six major nutrients (carbohydrates, proteins, fats, minerals, vitamins and water) and how each is used by the body.
+Nutrition DC focuses on the six major nutrients (carbohydrates, proteins, fats, minerals, vitamins and water) and how each is used by the body.
 The planning of well-balanced diets and nutritional analysis of diets are emphasized.
-Students partaking in Youth Apprenticeship - Food Service or students interested in culinary arts or a food service future are strongly encouraged to take this course.
+The course will also include an overview of food science and the chemistry of foods.